 SSL Error – Certificate Not Trusted

-When you access a website through a secure connection, it is a common issue to get a warning (SSL error) that the certificate is not issued by a trusted authority.
+When you access a website through a secure HTTPS connection you might encounter a warning that the SSL certificate is not issued by a trusted authority.

-The exact warning message you will get depending on your browser is:
+The exact warning message you will see depending on your browser is:

-- Google Chrome - "The site's security certificate is not trusted!"
+Google Chrome - "Your connection is not private"

-* The website is using a self-signed/free SSL certificate.
+- The website is using a self-signed SSL certificate.

-* The website is using a private SSL certificate but it is missing a CA (Certificate Authority) certificate.
+- The website is using a valid private SSL certificate but it is missing its CA (Certificate Authority) certificate.

-The solution in the first case is to purchase a private SSL certificate which is issued for the specific domain by a trusted authority.
+The solution for the first and second cases is to purchase an SSL certificate which is issued for your specific domain by a trusted SSL authority.

-The solution in the second case is to have the SSL certificate reinstalled with the correct CA bundle.
+The last case can be resolved if your existing SSL certificate is reinstalled with the correct CA bundle.
 The CA bundle is provided by the SSL vendor and should be included in the private SSL package.

 You find this article useful?
 Click here to learn more about SiteGround web hosting experts and what else we can do for you!